bsgriggs/mendix-segmented-progress-bar/README.md

 - summary below the bar - can be disabled
 - percentage sum on the right - can be disabled
 - max value (100%) can either be the sum of the segments or a specific value
-- can show the summary value as a text template - add approprate labels and decimal precision
+- can show the summary value as a text template - add appropriate labels and decimal precision
 - values are shown when hovering on a segment

 ## Usage